Environmental Justice Factsheet

 - Food prices are higher and quality is lower in high poverty areas.14 In 2018, the average U.S. household spent 14% of income on food; low-income families spent over 30%.15

 - Hispanic and Black children have higher obesity rates than White children.16

-- In 2015, about 54.4 million people (17.7% of total U.S. population) had low access to a supermarket due to limited transportation and uneven distribution of supermarkets.17
+- About 53.6 million people (17.4% of total U.S. population) have low access to a supermarket due to limited transportation and uneven distribution of supermarkets.17

 - A case study in Detroit found that households in poor Black communities were on average 1.1 miles farther from a supermarket than in the poorest White neighborhoods.14

-PREVALENCE OF FOOD INSECURITY IN United states IN 201813
+PREVALENCE OF FOOD INSECURITY IN UNITED STATES IN 201913

-- The presence of power plants and mining operations for fuel resources places a significant environmental burden on neighboring communities.
+- The presence of power plants and fuel resource extraction operations place a significant environmental burden on neighboring communities.
 Minority and low-income communities are directly and disproportionately affected by polluting facilities and are rarely included in discussions and decision-making processes regarding such facilities.18

 - The average income of residents living within three miles of a coal power plant in 2000 was over $3,000 less than the national average.19